Making UEA even better

 - The University will meet, not manage, changing expectations – and it will give today’s students what they need to develop the advanced knowledge, expertise and life skills international employers demand.

 - The University will offer innovative and outstanding student support that understands deeply the student learning experience of today’s students.

-And then we’ll go further:
+In 2018-20 we’ll go further:

 - We’ll secure a strategic review of the “non academic” student experience on campus, improving proactive/preventative work, looking in detail at respective roles and examining new methods of delivery like peer support.